Welcome to today's edition of the Rush 24-7 podcast.

 Back to the Huffing and Puffington Post.

-I read from their post in the police audio, which was broadcast on KCal TV on Tuesday.
+I read from their post in the police audio, which was broadcast on KCAL TV on Tuesday.

 That's apparently on the tape.

-In addition, a video that has surfaced on YouTube appears to include another recording of police audio from Tuesday standoff, and in that audio, which could not be independently confirmed, a voice says, We're gonna go forward with the plan with the burn, just like we talked about.
+And in that audio, which could not be independently confirmed, a voice says, we're going to go forward with the plan with the burn, just like we talked about.

 Has anybody seen Janet Reno?